Fairblock/docs/docs/start-a-capp-in-5-minutes/evm_capp.md

 docker run --rm -it -v $(pwd)/config:/home/user/.arbitrum -p 8449:8449 nitro-node-dev --conf.file /home/user/.arbitrum/nodeConfig.json
 ```

 Within this orbit-setup-script repo, you will find a folder called `quickstart` where there are two config JSON files.
-These JSON files correspond to a pre-initialized orbit chain and susbsequent smart contracts related to the Arbitrum Sepolia Orbit Chain Factory smart contract and process.
+These JSON files correspond to a pre-initialized orbit chain and subsequent smart contracts related to the Arbitrum Sepolia Orbit Chain Factory smart contract and process.

 Simply move these files to the `config/` directory.
 Now this repo will work with the config details for the pre-existing orbit chain.